Link to Content Area

 3. Applicants who hold degrees from China must submit their graduate certificate(s) and transcripts for verification in accordance with the following procedures:

-• Credentials of senior secondary education or lower shall be handled according to the Regulations Regarding the Assessment and Recognition of Academic Credentials from the Mainland Area.
+• Credentials of senior secondary education or lower shall be handled according to the Regulations Regarding the Assessment and Recognition of Academic Credentials from the Mainland Area (大陸地區學歷採認辦法).

 • Credentials of tertiary education in China must be issued by a school or institution of tertiary education recognized by the Ministry of Education.
-Certificates of degrees must be submitted to the China Academic Degree and Graduate Education Development Center for verification.
-Certificates of graduation must be submitted to the China Higher Education Student Information and Career Center for verification.
-School transcripts must be submitted to the China Academic Degrees and Graduate Education Development Center or China Higher Education Student Information and Career Center for verification.
+Certificates of degrees must be submitted to the China Academic Degree and Graduate Education Development Center (學位與研究生教育發展中心) or China Higher Education Student Information and Career Center (高等學校學生信息諮詢與就業指導中心) for verification.
+Certificate of graduation must be submitted to the China Academic Degrees and Graduate Education Development Center (學位與研究生教育發展中心).
+School transcripts must be submitted to the China Academic Degrees and Graduate Education Development Center (學位與研究生教育發展中心)or China Higher Education Student Information and Career Center(高等學校學生信息諮詢與就業指導中心) for verification.

+You must provide letters of recommendation written by no fewer than two recommenders—generally, professors or employers.
 Please note that the system will send the links to the letters of recommendation to the referees (the people who wrote those letters) after your application is submitted.
-Please refer to the paper format provided by this office.
+It is the applicant’s responsibility to ensure that the recommendation letters have been submitted.
+Referees may either complete the recommendation letter online or upload a scanned copy.

 1. Applicant’s passport (photograph page only).